ucb-bar/dsptools/doc/Numbers.md

     * Returns the squared norm of a (If a = x + y * i, returns x^2 + y^2)
     * Context behavior goverened by the context behavior of add and multiply operations above (See Ring)

-# Special operations supported by T of UInt, SInt, FixedPoint, DspReal for type conversion [ChiselConvertableFrom type class]
+# Operations supported UInt, SInt, FixedPoint, DspReal for type conversion [ChiselConvertableFrom type class]
   * a.intPart()
     * For a = UInts and SInts, just return the number represented as an SInt (with sign bit of 0 for UInt)
     * For a = FixedPoint, DspReal, returns the integer part (truncated) as an SInt